Quick Read – Exercises to Reduce Snoring

 - Upper Airway Muscle stimulators – This device monitors the breathing patterns while sleeping and based on that, delivers mild stimulation to the airway muscles to keeps the air passages open while sleeping.
 It is mainly for patients who have snoring with obstructive sleep apnea.

 - Positive Airway Pressure (PAP) – This device is usually recommended for patients with prominent day time functioning impairment or high cardiac risk due to sleep apnea.

 PAP uses a stream of high pressure compressed air to keep the airway open and prevent its collapse and closure, which causes sleep apnea episodes.

 The airstream in PAP can be :

 - Constant and Continuous (CPAP- Continuous Positive Airway Pressure).
 Now micro-CPAP devices are available which combine a nasal device with blowing in pressurized air to keep nasal passages open.

-- Variable or Bilevel (VPAP/BPAP- the air stream pressure is less when the patient breathes out as compared to breathing in- this is useful in patients with breathing problems)
+- Variable or Bilevel (VPAP/BiPAP).
+The air stream pressure is less when the patient breathes out as compared to breathing in.
+This is useful in patients with breathing problems, and reduces breathing effort.

-- Automatic (APAP- has sensors for air pressure to adjust according to the patient’s breathing pattern and force).
+- Automatic (APAP).
+It has sensors for air pressure to adjust according to the patient’s breathing pattern and force).

 Rarely surgical correction of anatomical abnormalities in nose, mouth or throat may be required to treat snoring or sleep apnea.
 These may include removal of enlarged tonsils or adenoids, correcting a deviated septum in the nose, removing a thickened nose turbinate or, removing excess tissue in the back of the throat.
 Other procedures include stiffening of the palate and forward advancement of tongue or jaw.